Nielsbishere/core/README.md

 # OCore (Osomi Core)
-Osomi Core - A basic template library for (graphic) engines
+Osomi Core - A basic framework for engines
 ## Building using CMake
 This project uses CMake and a few tools to help the user setup their environment.
 ### Cleaning & Reloading project